johan-nordstrom/entain-full-stack-challenge-v4/COMMENTS.md

 I am planning on using the repository pattern for services.

 ## Host
-Set database 127.0.0.1 in /etc/hosts when developing to not have to change postgres url
+Set database 127.0.0.1 in /etc/hosts when developing to not have to change postgres url.
+Need to figure out why docker is not resolving database host.

+## Dev or prod enviroment
+In respect of time i will just implement dev and prod enviroment to demonstrate being able to use different databases depending on enviroment.